Life CCC Privacy Statement

 About the Life CCC

 The Life CCC is established and constituted in accordance with the Life Insurance Code of Practice (Code).
-The Code is the life insurance industry’s commitment to mandatory customer service standards, voluntarily developed by the life insurance industry through the Financial Services Council (FSC).
-FSC is responsible for the development of the Code, including the Charter of the Life CCC (Charter).
+The Code is the life insurance industry’s commitment to mandatory customer service standards.
+The life insurance industry has voluntarily developed the Life Code to protect you, the customer.
+The Council of Australian Life Insurers (CALI) promotes the Life Code to customers through its members.
+CALI is responsible for the development of the Code, including the Charter of the Life CCC (Charter).

 The Life CCC is responsible for the independent administration and enforcement of the Code and our key functions include: